tamo/action-Ahk2Exe/README.md

     - run: ls RestoreWinPos.exe
 ```

-Or prepare and use it multiple times.
+Or use it multiple times after preparation.

 ```yaml
 jobs: